milahu/unifiedjs-docbook/test/files/attrsets.md

 [["b"] [1]]
 ```

-### Example: Collecting all attribute-sets which contain the outPath attribute name.
+#### Collecting all attribute-sets which contain the outPath attribute name.

 ```nix
 collect (x: x ? outPath)